|

 2. Hive boxes

 Bodies and supers make up the bulk of the Langstroth hive.
-They are rectangular boxes that house frames that honey bees build their comb on.
+They are rectangular boxes that house frames on which honey bees build their comb.
 Their uniform sizing makes it easy for beekeepers to add additional boxes as the colony expands.

 Although the internal dimensions of these boxes are standardized, there may be some variance between different brands and countries.
 Check out our guide to Langstroth hive dimensions for more information.